 Unlike typical apartment buildings or condominiums, dormitories need to be move-in ready to coincide with the beginning of the academic term.
 If a school is unable to meet the needs of its incoming student residents, it must deny housing to those who may have previously been granted residence, increase the occupancy of existing dormitories, or provide temporary housing.
 These contingencies are the source of headaches for students and faculty, and can even result in significant damage to a school’s reputation.
 Such was the case for Purdue University, the center of a public relations crisis in 2018, when news outlets reported students were living in makeshift dormitories due to insufficient housing.

 With so much at stake and enrollment growing, colleges and universities are under more pressure than ever to ensure their residence halls are completed on schedule.
 With traditional, on-site construction notorious for delays, it should be no wonder why campuses across the country have been turning to modular construction for these new buildings with increased frequency.
+These situations showcase the ever-increasing need for the use of modular student housing initiatives to help pave the way for on-time construction.

 For instance, Dutchess Community College required a new residence hall to accommodate nearly 500 students.
 A building of such scale would have required several months of construction and disruption to the campus with traditional, on-site methods.
 Delays would have meant months of additional distractions and a prolonged deficiency of student housing.